 - Meet at least quarterly with the independent accountant, chief internal auditor, and chief financial officer in separate sessions to discuss any matters that the committee or these groups believe should be discussed privately with the committee.
 Meet at least quarterly with the chief compliance officer, or designee, which may be in private session when requested by the committee or the chief compliance officer.
 Ensure that the independent accountant has the opportunity to meet with the chief internal auditor and others in the company as appropriate. - 2.
 Submit the minutes of all committee meetings and regularly report to the board of directors on committee matters. - 3.
 Review and reassess the adequacy of this charter annually and propose to the board any changes to the charter. - 4.
 Set policies for the company's hiring of employees or former employees of the independent accountant. - 5.
-Prepare a report of the committee in accordance with SEC requirements to be included in the company's annual proxy statement.
+Prepare a report of the committee in accordance with SEC requirements to be included in the company's annual proxy statement. - 6.
+Annually assess the committee's performance. - 7.
+Perform such other functions assigned by law, the company's charter or bylaws, or the board of directors.

-RESPONSIBILITIES RELATED TO THE INDEPENDENT ACCOUNTANT
+• RESPONSIBILITIES RELATED TO THE INDEPENDENT ACCOUNTANT